galasa-dev/galasa.dev/src/markdown-pages/docs/managers/cics-ts-ceci-manager.md

 **Release**

 ## Overview
 This Manager allows Galasa tests to issue CICS/TS CECI commands.<br><br> Use the command-level interpreter (CECI) Manager to request a CECI instance in a Galasa test,  issue basic CECI commands  which can be processed interactively on a 3270 screen and  retrieve results.
-Examples of using this Manager can include writing data to a temporary storage  queue, linking to a CICS program or retrieving the signed on user id. <br><br> You can view the <a href="https://javadoc.galasa.dev/dev/galasa/cicsts/package-summary.html">Javadoc documentation for the Manager here</a>. <br><br>
+Examples of using this Manager can include writing data to a temporary storage  queue, linking to a CICS program or retrieving the signed on user id. <br><br> You can view the <a href="https://javadoc.galasa.dev/dev/galasa/cicsts/package-summary.html" target="_blank" rel="noopener noreferrer"> Javadoc documentation here</a>. <br><br>

 ## Annotations